Year 11 English Units 1 and 2

 Overview

-In Unit 1, Reading and creating texts, you will read two short stories and a novel.
-You will write a creative response to one of the short stories; you will write an analytical response to the novel.
+In Unit 2, Reading and exploring texts, you will read a novel and investigate the ideas, concerns and tensions of the novel.
+You will write an analytical response to the set text.

 Who is it for?